-At Wood Works of Renfrew we can help you choose the right flooring for every room in your house.
 Depending on style, colour and wear, we know the importance of selecting something that will last.
-Choose from hardwood, laminates, vinyl, ceramic, floor tiles and carpet.
+Choose from hardwood, laminates, and vinyl.

 Oak is a hardwood that tends to be grainy.
 There are two varieties.
 Red oak is often used for interior pieces such as cabinets, and indoor furniture.
 White oak is more resistant to rot, and is suitable for boat building and outdoor furniture.